Why is my flooring cupping?

 Whereas solid wood flooring will usually cup when there’s a rise in moisture content of the underside of the planks, cupping in engineered wood flooring can occur when there’s a reduction in moisture content on top of the boards.

-When there’s a significant decrease in relative humidity of the air above the boards, the veneer will lose moisture and shrink more quickly than the rest of the board.
-This can cause the veneer to try and pull away from the ply core board, starting with the edges curling upward.
+When there’s a significant decrease in relative humidity of the air above the boards, the wear layer will lose moisture and shrink more quickly than the rest of the board.
+This can cause the wear layer to try and pull away from the ply core board, starting with the edges curling upward.
 The result: cupped wood flooring.

 Prevention is better than cure